CatScan-crypt/Starknet-ERC20-Deployer/project_workflow.md

 11. [ ] Fix "No fail" transaction in: Starknet-ERC20-Deployer/src/tabs/deploy/hooks/useDeploymentEffect.ts - deploymentData function.
 12. [ ] Disable button when sending transaction.
 13. [x] Add export history data to settings tab.
-14. [ ] Find and mitigate the issue on "WalletConnet" browser's console warning(might be solved with task #1).
+14. [x] Find and mitigate the issue on "WalletConnet" browser's console warning(might be solved with task #1).
 15. [ ] Pop the hover message when blocked Deploy button is pressed.
 16. [ ] Block Deploy button when the wallet isn't connected.
 17. [ ] In Settings change the exports to a popup export options csv\json
+18. [ ] Wrap wallet connectors in a dropdown component.
+19. [ ] Remove redundent wallet connection buttons and text(return message).
+20. [ ] Add error on special chars in name and symbol and add error on chars and special chars in supply.

 ## Current Task

 ### Task 10: Create a new "Contract Actions" tab